MarcCarranza/altran-axa-prueba/README.md

 As gender is a social construct (and I totally forgot about it), it has not been added.

-That's all I can think of right now, if you have any questions I would be happy to answer them.
+That's all I can think of right now, if you have any questions I would be happy to answer them!